15 Aug Dynamics Office 365 – !@#*!&@ how did Microsoft Miss This?

 Sitting back and trying to understand the details behind Microsoft’s Dynamics Office 365 announcement.

-With all the money and resources at their fingertips Microsoft gets one critical thing wrong in their Dynamics Office 365 strategy.
-My guess is that once again love of technology and/or a need to drive Azure licensing have overcome common sense.
+With all the money and resources at their fingertips, Microsoft gets one critical thing wrong in their Dynamics Office 365 strategy.
+My guess is that once again love of technology and/or a need to drive Azure licensing has overcome common sense.